International House, The University of Sydney

-International House is a residential college owned and operated by The University of Sydney.
+International House is a residential college owned and operated by the University of Sydney.
 Opened in 1967, the college comprised 200 undergraduate and postgraduate students from Australia and many other countries around the world.
-The college has suspended all operations since January 2021 until a building redevelopment can be completed.
+The more numerous groups by nationality were Australia, India, China, New Zealand, Hong Kong, and South Korea, and the countries of south-east Asia.

+Due to poor commercial viability as a result of the residence being too small for what is required to keep residence fees at a competitive level and the rising costs of maintaining a building with serious issues, the college suspended all operations in January 2021 until a building redevelopment can be completed however this has since stalled due to the University having multiple competing requirements for major investment and hence the redevelopment project is pending decisions on financing.

 History

 In 1954 the Secretary of the Overseas Student Bureau, Margaret Briggs, prepared a report on the need for an International House.
 In 1955 the SRC (Students Representative Council) agreed to take on the responsibility for the fundraising campaign for an IH.
 It was hoped that an International House would assist both Australian and overseas students with quality accommodation and an academic environment for cultural exchange.
 In 1959 the university appointed Mr W Harold Maze MBE, then deputy principal of the university, to the planning committee and he worked tirelessly to establish the House.
 His contribution was recognised in the W. H. Maze Building in 1985.

 It was the involvement of Rotary International that made International House a possibility.
 They were tasked with raising $100,000 for the Sydney IH.
 From as early as 1956 Rotary had expressed a commitment to assisting in the establishment of a residential hall for foreign students.

 Fundraising proved to be hard going but Ian Hudson, who was district governor at the time, urged the clubs in his district and the newly emerged District 268 to finish the task.
 Rotary's fundraising role was vital to the establishment of International House and individual rotaries and particular clubs have continued to assist in relation to matters of governance through their membership of the council as well as through fundraising and outreach programs.

 The official opening of the House's main building was on 16 June 1967.
 Upon opening, the building had the capacity to house 125 residents.
 Other buildings followed with the East Wing in 1972, Elkin Wing in 1979 and the Maze Units in 1985.
 The architect for the building was Walter Bunning from the firm, Bunning and Madden, who also designed the National Library of Australia.

 The first director, Graeme de Graaff, retired in 1987 and was succeeded by Geoffrey Andrews, who held the position until his retirement in May 1999.
 The third director was Dr Ruth Shatford, who retired in June 2002.
 The current director is Jessica Carroll.